Royal Passage Only: The Citadel's Gates

 THE NHAN GATE

-Thể Nhân Môn, commonly known as the Ngăn Gate (meaning "Blocking Gate"), is situated on the southern side, to the left of the Flag Tower (Kỳ Đài) of the Citadel.
-It is a one-way thoroughfare leading from 23/8 Street to Lê Duẩn Street.
-The arched gateway was constructed in 1809 during the reign of Emperor Gia Long, while the watchtower (vọng lâu) above it was built in 1829 under Emperor Minh Mạng.
-Initially named Thể Nguyên, it was renamed Thể Nhân after the construction of the watchtower.
-The local people familiarly call it the Lower Ngăn Gate (cửa Ngăn Dưới) to distinguish it from the Quảng Đức Gate, which is known as the Upper Ngăn Gate (cửa Ngăn Trên)."
+Thể Nhân Môn, commonly known as the Ngăn Gate (meaning “Blocking Gate”), is located on the southern side of the Citadel, just to the left of the historic Flag Tower (Kỳ Đài).
+It functions as a one-way passage connecting 23/8 Street with Lê Duẩn Street.
+The arched gateway was originally constructed in 1809 during the reign of Emperor Gia Long, while the watchtower (vọng lâu) above it was added in 1829 under Emperor Minh Mạng.
+Its first name, Thể Nguyên, was later changed to Thể Nhân following the construction of the watchtower.

 Discover the spiritual treasures of the Nguyen Dynasty here